SWIFTSIM/SOAP/parameter_files/README.md

 The parameter files are a YAML dictionary which define the parameters and settings for running SOAP.
 This file describes the structure of a parameter file, including all possible fields which can be specified.
+This file does not detail what the differences are between the various aperture types, for that see the main pdf documenation.

 ### Parameters